pkka/python-is-cool/README.md

 ### Note on the performance of lambda functions

-Lambda functions are meant for one time use.
+Lambda functions are meant for one-time use.
 Each time `lambda x: dosomething(x)` is called, the function has to be created, which hurts the performance if you call `lambda x: dosomething(x)` multiple times (e.g. when you pass it inside `reduce`).

 When you assign a name to the lambda function as in `fn = lambda x: dosomething(x)`, its performance is slightly slower than the same function defined using `def`, but the difference is negligible.
 See [here](https://stackoverflow.com/questions/26540885/lambda-is-slower-than-function-call-in-python-why).